 Plan Ahead – Avoid Wasting Time Fixing Things Broken By Lack of Planning

 When you plan ahead of an event or focus on how to really get what you want out of life on your terms, you don’t need to fix as many things.
-Instead, you avoid creating a mindset that you’re a failure, a jinx, disorganized, whatever, that all are associated with being a disappointment or being disappointed.
-You can avoid unnecessarily experiencing unwanted outcomes of actions, by planning ahead.
+Instead, you avoid creating blocked energy in your mind.
+If you’ve created and live by a mindset that you’re a failure, a jinx, disorganized, (whatever) these are more examples of blocking forward moving energy.
+Clear energy blocks of this nature.
+Never allow yourself to associate your lack of action as you being a disappointment.
+You can avoid unnecessarily experiencing unwanted outcomes of actions by planning ahead.
+If something disappointing happens, look for new options to keep moving forward!

 How Do I Do That?